dedeen/vsphere_python/README.md

 # vcsa_rest
-Some utilities to interact with vsphere via VCSA REST API.
+Some simple scripts to interact with VCSA via REST API and pyvmomi. vcsa*.py use REST API vcenter*.py also use pyvmomi